13.08. - 25.08. Karlsruhe

 How can I get involved?

-The Barrier-free Camp working group has drawn up a long list of possible services.
+The barrier removing working group has drawn up a long list of possible services.
 If you would like to make sure that more of these can actually be implemented in the run-up to the camp, please contact us at !
 Otherwise, we can always use helpers who can take on general or nursing asisstance services, act as buddies or help out on the Low Barrier Day.

 What can the support do?